 #4) Keep communication lines open.

 A VA is unlike a personal assistant or full-time employee that can walk into your office when there’s an issue.
 Instead, virtual assistants do remote work and communicate via digital channels.

-Therefore, it’s best to choose a communication platform and style that works for both of you.
+Therefore, choosing a communication platform and style that works for both of you is best.
 Communication is key to meeting expectations, so staying in touch with your assistant is an excellent idea while carrying on with their tasks.

 Whether you’re more comfortable with Zoom live videos or Slack text messaging, ensure you keep the communication lines open so that both parties are always on the same page.

 #5) Find someone who makes suggestions.